marceloboeira/certifications/solutions-architect-associate/topics/03_ORGANIZATIONS_AND_BILLING.md

    * Back Office

 By consolidating the billing, you group buckets of cost of each service, and "the more you use the cheaper it gets" is applied accross accounts.

+### Organizational Units

+TODO: Understand better the effects of OU and Parent Accounts